hb0nes/dotfiles/README.md

     3. **./dotsync first-run** - first installs zsh and oh-my-zsh, then follows pull.
     4. **./dotsync debug** - prints the directory it'll copy from/to.
 See source.
 *Note: These config files work best with wsl-term.
-Download it here: https://github.com/goreliu/wsl-terminal* *Pick the base16-monokai theme*
+Download it here: https://github.com/goreliu/wsl-terminal* *Tip: Pick the base16-monokai theme*
-## Changing HTTP/SSH
-### Check current remote connection
-git remote -v
-### Change remote url from HTTP to SSH
-git remote set-url origin git@github.com:hb0nes/dotfiles.git

 ## Errors
 If after pulling you get an error for YouCompleteMe, try compiling it by: